 Just as social and business entrepreneurs share many personality traits there are many of those traits that they share with criminal entrepreneurs.
 These people have to be excellent risk managers and information managers.
 They are future-oriented organisation builders.
 Like business entrepreneurs, they are continually working the edge or the margin.

+Since the beginning, Australia has had more than its share of larrakins, ne'er-do-well, and buccaneer-preneurs.
 In Australia, the word entrepreneur once had a very bad connotation.
 Back in the 1980s, it all looked so easy, the way the Aussie business magazines told it.
 The answer was simple.
 Australia’s ideal was the high-flying entrepreneur – not in the sense of a risk taker developing a new enterprise, but more as a corporate predator making money from shuffling paper assets.[i]
-Such were the excesses that it cost Australia’s commercial standing and the reputation of its entrepreneurs dearly and that damage continued well into the 2000’s.
+Such were the excesses that it cost Australia’s commercial standing and the reputation of its entrepreneurs dearly and that damage continued well into the 2000's.

 In 1992, the Australia Institute of Criminology described entrepreneurial crime this way: